petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/creating-organizations.md

 ## Parent and Child Organizations

 1. Log into your Liferay instance with Kyle Klein's credentials.
-See [Creating an Administrator Account](../users-accounts-organizations.md#creating-an-administrator-account) if you still need to create his account.

    * Email address: `kyle@delectablebonsai.com`
    * Password: `learn`